sagemath/sagewiki_to_gh-2022-10-10/Foundation.md

             * provides requested functionality, when possible.

    * What are our guiding principles?
-         * All software included in the SAGE core distribution must be free and open source, and '''arbitrary modifications and redistribution of every single line''' must be allowed.
+         * All software included in the SAGE core distribution must be free and [http://www.opensource.org/docs/definition.php open source].
+Moreover, arbitrary modifications of the source code must be allowed and redistribution of any line of source code in its modified form must be allowed.
+(In particular, by definition of "open source", no discrimination against persons or groups or fields of endeavor is allowed.)
          * We should provide a model for the '''mathematical community''' of software development with a strong emphasis on openness, community, cooperation, and collaboration.
          * We should always strive to create '''professional quality software''' and documentation that is available to everyone.
          * That mathematical software must be high quality, accessible, open source, and free for everyone to download and use at no cost.